 Each forum will be enhanced by informational products and engagement opportunities, such as webcast videos, short reports, and resources for involved citizens.

 Houston, September 26, 2015

-This forum will explore how to overcome barriers to collaboration between scientists and local communities.
-Participants will learn about new ways for scientists, leaders, and citizens to work together, and leave with strategies and tangible advice to develop (or improve) community/scientist connections.
+This forum explored ways to overcome barriers to collaboration between scientists and local communities.
+Participants learned about new ways for scientists, leaders, and citizens to work together, and left with strategies and tangible advice to develop (or improve) community/scientist connections.
+Learn more >

 Science, Democracy, and a Healthy Food Policy: How Citizens, Scientists, and Public Health Advocates Can Partner to Forge a Better Future